Fisker Solar Hybrid Car Has Good but Expensive Karma

 Is the Fisker Karma Car Right for You?

-If you're in the market for a Ferrari, the Karma is probably the right car for you.
-Movie stars and corporate moguls that would like to go green will undoubtably adore this car with its beautiful eco-chic curves and luxurious features.
-However, ordinary people simply can't buy a car that costs as much as a house.
-Hopefully, though, auto makers will imitate the Karma's unique features and produce more affordable cars complete with a solar roof.
-The Karma's solar power charging station is particularly inspiring.
-If all cars were solar powered in the future, it could make our atmosphere significantly cleaner and slow the progress of global warming.
+If you’re in the market for a Ferrari, the Karma is probably the right car for you.
+Wealthy professionals that would like to go green will undoubtably adore this car with its beautiful eco-chic curves and luxurious features.
+However, ordinary people simply can’t buy a car that costs as much as a house.
+Hopefully, though, auto makers will imitate the Karma’s unique features and produce more affordable cars complete with a solar roof for good mileage.
+The Karma’s solar power charging station is particularly inspiring.
+If all cars were solar powered in the future , it could make our atmosphere significantly cleaner and slow the progress of global warming.

 Sources: